 - Christendom College will send Midterm Deficiency Reports to the parents of freshman students; however, after their freshman year, only the students will be notified of their deficiencies.

-- If you have any questions about Christendom College’s academic policies and/or curriculum, your student’s current academic performance, or the academic resources available on campus, please contact Dr. Mark Wunsch, the Academic Dean, at [email protected] or (540) 636-2900 ext.
-1320.
+- If you have any questions about Christendom College’s academic policies and/or curriculum, your student’s current academic performance, or the academic resources available on campus, please contact Dr. Kevin Tracy, the Academic Dean, at email@example.com or by calling 540.551.9229.

-- Being in class is essential for academic success!
-If a student must miss a class, he must contact the professor in advance and provide an explanation for his absence.
+- Being in class is essential for academic success.
+If a student must miss a class, they must contact the professor in advance and provide an explanation for their absence.

-- If a student misses 12 MWF classes, 8 TTH, or 4 weekly classes, then he will automatically FAIL the course.
+- If a student misses 12 MWF classes, 8 TTH, or 4 weekly classes, then they will automatically fail the course.

 - If a student fails to achieve a minimum 1.000 GPA in his first semester, he will be dismissed from the College without probation.

 - Academic Warning: A student with a semester GPA below 2.000 but above 1.699 is on Academic Warning for the following semester.
 Two consecutive warnings result in Academic Probation.

 - Academic Probation: A student with a semester GPA below 1.700 OR two or more consecutive semesters of warning-category GPAs is on Academic Probation for the following semester.

 - Two semesters of Academic Probation (or the equivalent four semesters of Academic Warning) results in dismissal from the College.
 Students may apply for readmission after showing evidence of improved ability to engage the academic program at Christendom College.
 Please contact the Academic Dean for more details.

 - If you are concerned about your student’s scholarship and its corresponding GPA standards, please contact Scott Kay at firstname.lastname@example.org or (540) 551-9163